tc39/proposal-first-class-protocols/slides.md

 ## Today

+- reminders: getting back up to speed with the proposal
-- Present changes since 2018 and current status
+- changes since 2018 and current status
-- Present hairy design challenges
+- unresolved design challenges
-- Receive feedback from the committee
+- open discussion and committee feedback

 ## Motivation